 - Copy this code and paste into your .htaccess file

 AuthType Basic AuthName "Protected Area" AuthUserFile /full/path/to/.htpasswd Require user [Username]

-There are somethings in the code you should notice:
+There are a few things in the code you should notice:

 - The line /full/path/to/.htpasswd designates the server path to the .htpasswd file

 - You should replace [Username] with your own usernames.